devstar0718/bunzz_payment_splitter/README.md

 `totalEthWithdrawn`

-Getter for the total ETH withdrawn on the contract, only by **owner**
+Getter for the total ETH withdrawn on the contract

     No params